sudhanshush531/do-connect/README.md

 ## Overview

-The Code Doubt Clearing Platform is designed to provide a collaborative space for coders to seek answers to their programming questions.
+DoConnect is designed to provide a collaborative space for coders to seek answers to their programming questions.
 It offers a user-friendly interface that allows users to register, post questions, and receive answers from a community of fellow developers.
 To maintain quality and accuracy, the platform incorporates an approval system, ensuring that answers are reviewed and approved by an admin before being published.

 ## Features